-Thursday: Hosted by Katie Whiteside, featuring Chronologically Gifted: Conversations About Life After 50 hosted by Pamela Brown and Annie Diver-Stamnes weekly; Classics Now with Dick Stull and Mary Harper the third Thursday and Making Headway with Jeffery Smoller on the first Thursday of the month.
+Thursday: Hosted by Lorna Bryant, featuring Chronologically Gifted: Conversations About Life After 50 hosted by Pamela Brown and Annie Diver-Stamnes weekly and Classics Now with Mary Harper and Soloman Everta every third Thursday.

 Friday: Hosted by Danielle Orr, featuring Food for Thought produced by Jennifer Bell and Jessica Eden.

 Information on what women are doing in the world…women telling their stories.
 Current hosts are Emma Breacain, Corinne Frugoni, Kathleen Marshall and Brenda Starr with administrative support from Jessica Eden and Katie Whiteside and occasional guest hosts lending a voice.

 To submit an interview request, to suggest guests or topics for future shows, or to request a copy of a program on CD, contact host, engineer and producer Wendy Butler

 Bioneers Revolution from the Heart of Nature - Wednesday 1:30-2pm

 Timely interviews on environmental issues that matter most on the North Coast, along with news and information on upcoming meetings, hikes and events.
 Engineered by Fred McLaughlin.
 Hosts include: Ken Burton - Dan Ehresman - Northcoast Environmental Center; Scott Greacen - Friends of the Eel River; Jen Kalt - Humboldt Baykeeper; Jen Savage - Surfrider Foundation.